 Check the Job Board for current listings with approved employers.
 You do not have to wait until fall quarter to begin the process.
 If you are at a CWU Center, jobs are specially identified on our Job Board to help you find only those openings that are not in the main Ellensburg area.

 CWU encourages all students to perform jobs which provide a community service and Work Study is available to help fund them.
 These positions are paid just as any other Work Study job would be, but in addition, provide a community service.
-If you know of a non-profit off-campus employer who would like to hire you for a community service job, please contact the Work Study Employment office to obtain an Off Campus Prospective Work Study Employer packet.
+If you know of a non-profit off-campus employer who would like to hire you for a community service job, please contact the Financial Aid office to obtain an Off Campus Prospective Work Study Employer packet.
 It will contain information and details, as well as participation contracts.
 If the employer is already contracted with the Washington Student Achievement Council (WSAC), all you will need is a current Job Description (in CWU Job Description format) and your completed WSPAF form.
 Most, but not all organizations are eligible.
 We have contracts with organizations all over Washington state.

 Washington's minimum wage increased to $9.32 on January 1, 2014.